 Visual Communications Design

-Visual Communications Design (VCD) develops students as problem seekers with the capacity to plan communication strategies and form effective visual products.
-The curriculum is structured to prepare students for a profession that is evolving rapidly influences by computer technology advances.
-Students master the technical skills involved in typography, image generation, visual structure, and composition, as well as to think conceptually, articulate ideas, and critically evaluate the form making process.
-VCD majors combine words, ideas and images in original ways to convey information and promote ideas to targeted audiences.
-Students graduate with a Bachelor of Fine Arts (BFA).
+The Purdue University Visual Communications Design (VCD) program develops students as problem seekers and solvers with the capability to plan communication strategies and form effective visual products.
+The curriculum is structured to prepare students for a profession that is evolving rapidly and influenced by computer technology advances Students are prepared to master the technical and conceptual skills involved in typography, image generation, visual structure, color design and composition, as well as to conduct research, think conceptually, work collaboratively in teams, articulate and present ideas, and critically evaluate the form-making process.
+Our program provides students with a broad background and thorough understanding of both medium and message, so that they can combine words, ideas, and images in original ways to convey information and promote ideas to targeted audiences.

 Plan of Study